Tumblestone Hollow at Stonor Park

 Families can enjoy delicious wood-fired pizzas, authentic Italian gelato, American-style milkshakes, and handmade burgers from the Rumble Huts.

-Other refreshments are served in the Visitor Centre with merchandise also available.
+Other refreshments are served in the Visitor Centre, and merchandise is also available.
 The Visitor Centre also has toilets, baby-changing facilities and high-speed WiFi.

 A visit to Stonor promises an unforgettable day out for everyone, whatever your age and interests.